Fudan-iGEM/2024-wiki/src/description.md

 #### a) Heavy Metal Tolerance

-Inspired by *Helicobacter pylori*’s natural defense against high cytosolic nickel concentrations[^16], we choose to express two types of nickel binding proteins that can lower cytosolic heavy metal concentrations.
+Inspired by *Helicobacter pylori*'s natural defense against high cytosolic nickel concentrations[^16], we choose to express two types of nickel binding proteins that can lower cytosolic heavy metal concentrations.
 This protects *E. coli* from the detrimental effects caused by nickel ions and other heavy metals possibly present in industrial wastewater.

 - **Hpn (*H. pylori* nickel-binding)**: A histidine-rich cytoplasmic protein found in *H. pylori* capable of storing Ni ions[^17].
 - **Metallothioneins**: Cystine-rich cytoplasmic proteins that bind to various heavy metals.
 Compared to Hpn, they bind to a wider range of heavy metals.
 We use the metallothionein from *Pisum sativum* (MTA) as it shows a higher affinity for nickel[^18].